Article

 Abbreviations: CD, cluster of differentiation; COVID-19, coronavirus disease 2019; IL, interleukin; IFN, interferon; NC, nucleocapsid protein; NK, natural killer; RBD, receptor binding domain; RTE, recent thymic emigrants; S, spike protein; SARS-CoV-2, severe acute respiratory syndrome coronavirus 2.

 After 10 weeks, COVID-19 convalescents had lower numbers of circulating neutrophils than uninfected healthy controls.
-After 10 months, total leukocyte numbers in COVID-19 convalescents were lower than those at 10 weeks, including neutrophils, monocytes, and lymphocytes.
-The changes in total leukocyte, lymphocyte, and granulocyte counts were similar for all groups, but monocyte counts were reduced in groups 2 and 3 but not in group 1.
+After 10 months, COVID-19 convalescents had lower leukocyte numbers than those at 10 weeks, including neutrophils, monocytes, and lymphocytes.
+The changes in total leukocyte, lymphocyte, and granulocyte counts were similar for all groups.
+Monocyte count was reduced in groups 2 and 3 but not in group 1.

 T cells

-At 10 weeks after COVID-19, a sustained reduction of neutrophil counts was accompanied by T cell activation, as evidenced by increased HLA-DR+ (CD8+ T cells) and CD38+ (CD4+ and CD8+) expression.
-According to the authors, these findings may be caused by the shedding of SARS-CoV-2 particles, the extensive tissue damage in severe COVID-19 cases, increased IL-4 serum levels found in most patients, or by the moderately elevated IL-17A levels typically seen in severe COVID-19 cases.
+At 10 weeks after COVID-19, convalescents had a sustained reduction of neutrophil counts, accompanied by T cell activation, as evidenced by increased expression of HLA-DR+ (CD8+ T cells) and CD38+ (CD4+ and CD8+ T cells).
+According to the authors, these results may be a consequence of the SARS-CoV-2 particle shedding, the extensive tissue damage in severe COVID-19 cases, increased IL-4 serum levels found in most patients, or the moderately elevated IL-17A levels typically seen in severe COVID-19 cases.

-T cell activation observed after 10 weeks disappeared after 10 months, except in 10 patients who were hospitalized due to severe acute COVID-19, in whom HLA-DR+ and HLA-DR+CD38+ T cells remained elevated.
+After 10 months, T cell activation observed after 10 weeks disappeared, except in 10 patients who were hospitalized due to severe acute COVID-19, in whom HLA-DR+ and HLA-DR+CD38+ T cells remained elevated.
 These changes in T cell types were similar in all groups.

-At 10 weeks after COVID-19 infection, the investigation of naïve and memory T cell populations revealed that numbers of most naïve T cells, defined as CD3+CD45RA+CD62L+CD31+ recent thymic emigrants, were similar in COVID-19 convalescents and healthy controls.
-However, these numbers were almost cut in half after 10 months.
+At 10 weeks after infection, the numbers of most naïve T cells, defined as CD3+CD45RA+CD62L+CD31+ recent thymic emigrants, were similar in COVID-19 convalescents and healthy controls.
+However, after 10 months, these numbers were almost cut in half in COVID-19 convalescents.
 This affected the CD3+CD4+CD45RA+CD62L+CD31+ helper T cell subset more than the CD3+CD8+CD45RA+CD62L+CD31+ cytotoxic T cell subset.
-Notably, more circulating recent thymic emigrants were found in younger patients than in older ones.
+Notably, younger patients had higher numbers of circulating recent thymic emigrants than older patients.

-At 10 months after COVID-19 infection, a decrease in circulating recent thymic emigrants was accompanied by an increase in absolute numbers of CD3+CD45RO+CCR7+ central memory CD4+ and CD8+ T cell subsets.
-Absolute numbers of overall CD45RO+ memory T cells were not increased at 10 months, but CD3+CD4+CD45RO+CCR7+ and CD3+CD8+CD45RO+CCR7+ central memory T cell subsets were increased in 55% and 68.4% of COVID convalescents, respectively.
-These changes of T cell subsets were similar in all groups of patients with different antibody waning pattern.
+At 10 months after COVID-19, a decrease in circulating recent thymic emigrants was accompanied by an increase in absolute numbers of CD3+CD45RO+CCR7+ central memory CD4+ and CD8+ T cell subsets.
+Absolute numbers of overall CD45RO+ memory T cells were not increased, but CD3+CD4+CD45RO+CCR7+ and CD3+CD8+CD45RO+CCR7+ central memory T cell subsets were increased in 55% and 68.4%, respectively.
+These changes in T cell subsets were similar in all groups of COVID-19 convalescents with different antibody waning patterns.

-These findings showed that 10 months after the COVID-19, mainly depleted was the pool of recent thymic emigrants but not of central memory T cells.
-The changes of T cell subsets observed after 10 months, such as normalization of effector and Treg numbers, decline of recent thymic emigrants, and increase of central memory T cell numbers, were independent of the antibody waning pattern.
+These findings show that 10 months after COVID-19, the pool of recent thymic emigrants was mainly depleted and not central memory T cells.
+The changes of T cell subsets, such as normalization of effector and Treg numbers, decline in recent thymic emigrants, and increase in central memory T cell numbers, were independent of the antibody waning pattern.

 NK cells